firgia/soca/README.md

 6. Check "copy items if needed", and "Runner".
 And then click finish button.
 ![Group 8](https://user-images.githubusercontent.com/89120990/224488536-69573d9e-d8d8-4d3e-baf7-4b556aaededc.png)

-7. You will see the config folder on runner after click finish button
+7. You will see the config folder on runner after click finish button.
 ![Group 9](https://user-images.githubusercontent.com/89120990/224488722-ebfeb8f3-81a3-4628-b3ba-ab2ea0901e8c.png)

 8. Open GoogleService-Info.plist on your config > Development folder and copy "REVERSED_CLIENT_ID" value.